 Once you make this change, then we’ll automatically update subsequent monthly shipments based on the frequency of your subscription (every 6 or 12 weeks).

-- How can I change how often I receive shipments or the quantity of rolls I receive?
+- How can I change my subscription frequency or the quantity?

 Once you’ve signed in to your account, click the big button that reads Manage Subscriptions.
 On the right-hand column that reads Actions, click Swap to change the frequency.